1. Q: What is the application procedure?

-3. Q: May experience be claimed toward the requirement that was earned many years prior to application for the CPA certificate?
+3. Q: May experience be claimed toward the requirement that was earned years prior to applying for the CPA certificate?

 A: Yes.
 Experience, once earned, may be counted toward the experience requirement.

-4. Q: Is there a time limit after passing the CPA examination that a candidate for the CPA certificate must complete the ethics course requirement?
+4. Q: Is there a time limit after passing the CPA examination that a candidate for the CPA certificate must apply for a CPA certificate?

 Q: Explain "substantial equivalency."